New Zealand Certificate in Study and Career Preparation

-This one year course is split into 2 x 26 week programmes.
+This level 3 & Level 4 course is split into 2 x 20 week programmes.
 The course is aimed at people interested in a highly practical career in welding and fabrication that will lead to employment.
 The programme offers entry level learners the opportunity to learn all the various aspects and applications of welding in theory and practical contexts.
 Graduates will be capable of working with limited supervision in a welding context.

 98% of last years students have gained employment in the Welding industry around New Zealand

 Fees Free Courses are now available through the Welding Academy under contract to the National Trade Academy.

 We are currently taking enrolments for a start date of 22nd February 2021.

 Domestic Fees-Free government scheme.

 Are you eligible?

 Tertiary education is fees-free for eligible domestic tertiary students, including those who have previously undertaken less than 60 credits of study.
 To check if you are eligible for the scheme, go to FeesFree.govt.nz and enter your National Student Number (NSN).
 If you are not eligible you will be responsible for paying your fees.